-The Bear was an open edition, made only in 1968 and 1969.
+Clearly, this could be called “son of polar bear”!
+Minor tweaks to that mold’s head, neck, and legs resulted in the Bear, an open edition made only in 1968 and 1969.
 It is 4” high, 8” long.
 Although the black and white Cybis catalog illustration shows it with an accompanying base, it also gives the size as 6” in the text and does not mention a base.
 There have been several instances where the ‘official’ Cybis photograph does not match the actual retail edition, and this is probably one of them.
-The smaller base shown in the second photo may be from a different item – possibly the Buffalo which was being produced at the same time.
-And although on most Cybis sculptures the mold impressions and signature are adjacent to each other, this piece is signed in the underbelly area while the mold impressions are underneath the right front paw.
+Although on most Cybis sculptures the mold impressions and signature are adjacent to each other, this piece is signed in the underbelly area while the mold impressions are underneath the right front paw.
 It has sometimes also been referred to as the Grizzly Bear, although the Cybis catalogs do say simply ‘Bear’.
 The retail price was $85 during its two years of production.

 In 1975 Cybis introduced this brown circus-themed bear as Bear, Barnaby.
 He is 7” high.
 The following year, as part of Cybis special one-year Bicentennial issues, a white version was made under the name of Barnaby, the Bicentennial Bear.
 At the same time, the brown version was renamed in some advertisements as Circus Bear, Barnaby.
 Both versions were retired in late 1977, which means the brown version was made for three years (1975, 1976 and 1977) but the white version for only one (1976).
 However, all of the bears have the legend 200th (for the Bicentennial) on the trumpet!

 Another bear which is often assumed to be a circus piece is Bo Bo the Musical Bear.
-He was issued in 1987 at $235, as part of a nonlimited series of animal musicians shown in Music and Opera.
-He is 4.75” high and sold for $295 during the 1990s.
+He was issued in Spring1987 at $225, as part of a nonlimited series of animal musicians shown in Music and Opera.
+He is 4.75” high.

-Mother Bear with Three Cubs was an issue of only 100 sculptures in 1983, an artist’s proof of which was presented to Queen Elizabeth II when she visited California that year.
-At least two of the cubs were also issued as nonlimited edition pieces.
+Mother Bear with Three Cubs was an issue of only 100 sculptures in 1983; an artist’s proof was presented to Queen Elizabeth II when she visited California that year.
+The edition was completed in 1987 at a retail price of $4775.
+At least two of the cubs were also issued as nonlimited pieces in 1983.

-However, the black colorway had already appeared in 1988, as part of a short-lived series of black sculptures called the “Midnight Collection”.
+The black colorway had already appeared in 1988, as part of a short-lived series of black sculptures called the “Midnight Collection”.
 At that time he was given the separate name of Black Bear ‘Brendon’ and priced at $275.
-During the early 1990s Cybis expanded into offering four colorways — white, tan, brown, and black — but by the end of that decade they had cut down to only two (Tan Bear and Black Bear) priced at $395 each.
+When it returned as the black colorway of Bear, in 1993, the price was increased to $350, just like the other colors were.

-The open-edition Bear Cub Sitting is the middle one, positionwise, from the Mother Bear group.
-Its height is 6”.
-Issue year was between 1990 and 1993 and it continued to be sold at $495 for the brown or tan colorway, plus a White Bisque Bear Cub Sitting for $100 less.
+The open-edition Bear Cub Sitting is the middle one, position-wise, from the Mother Bear group.
+It is 6″ tall, introduced in 1993 in three color options: $495 for the brown or tan colorway, and $395 for white.

-It was also available as Tan Bear Cub with Holly or White Bear Cub with Holly for $475.
+It was also available (starting that same year) as Tan Bear Cub with Holly or White Bear Cub with Holly for $475 regardless of color.

 Cybis does not seem to have produced the third (shortest and rearmost) bear cub as a separate open edition.